Mississippi Highway 442: Route description

-MS 442 begins at a T-intersection with MS 448 less than 1 mi of the city limits of Shaw.
+MS 442 begins at a T-intersection with MS 448 less than 1 mi east of the city limits of Shaw.
 MS 448 heads west and south from this point where MS 442 heads east paralleling Porter Bayou and later Fox Bayou.
 The highway heads through mostly agricultural lands.
 At the community of Steiner, the road hooks to the northeast, then to the northwest, before turning to due north for about 2 mi.
 At the community of Linn, the road crosses Jones Bayou and curves to the east.
 MS 442 generally heads east at this point, except for it making a pair of sharp almost 90-degree bends before crossing the Sunflower River.
 About 8/10 mi after crossing the river, MS 442 reaches a stop-controlled T-intersection with US 49W just inside the town limits of Doddsville.